International Student Science Fair

 The International Student Science Fair (ISSF) is an annual event providing a platform for international interaction to take place in science education.
-The fair brings together talented science high school students who are passionate in mathematics and science, teachers and school leaders to share and develop the learning and teaching of science research and education.
+The fair brings together high school students, teachers and school leaders to share and develop the learning and teaching of science research and education.

 The ISSF is the major event of its type in the world, bringing together students, teachers, school and university leaders to share and develop their ideas about science in the modern world.